msabramo/kallithea/docs/api/api.rst

 add_user_to_user_group
 ----------------------

-Adds a user to a user group.
-If user exists in that group success will be `false`.
-This command can be executed only using api_key belonging to user with admin rights
+Addsa user to a user group.
+If the user already is in that group, success will be `false`.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::